zwei2stein/mtg-commandline-tool/readme.md

 ## TODO:

- * sort by set (by set) - better order.
+ * sort by set (by set) - better order - from scyfall?

  * set from file

  * normalize deck file.

  * smart set choice for group by / order

- * Refactor console output

- * commander marker support

  ---